The official blog of the Lung Institute.

 Many people with chronic lung disease such as COPD or pulmonary fibrosis experience difficulty breathing.
 Preventing symptom flare-ups can help you feel better.
 One way to know what triggers your symptoms is to keep a journal.
 Write down what you think caused your symptoms, the date, the time and what symptoms you experienced.
 At your next doctor’s appointment, take your journal with you, show it to your physician and discuss it with him or her.
 Your doctor may have strategies to help you prevent future flare-ups.

 For people with lung disease, identifying and avoiding symptom triggers is essential.
 However, that is more easily said than done.
 Stay healthier by avoiding people who are sick, washing your hands, and seeing your doctor regularly.

 When assembling your lung disease first-aid kit, make sure it’s easily accessible and filled with both general first-aid items and items specific to your needs.
 While the prevention of symptom flare-ups is a key to feeling better, finding the right treatment options for you can also improve your quality of life.

-From traditional treatments such as medications and oxygen therapy to alternative treatments such as chiropractic care and stem cell therapy, there is hope for people with lung disease.
-If you or someone you love has a chronic lung disease, you can take action to promote the healing of lung tissue with stem cell therapy.
+From traditional treatments such as medications and oxygen therapy to alternative treatments such as chiropractic care and cellular therapy, there is hope for people with lung disease.
+If you or someone you love has a chronic lung disease, you can take action to promote the healing of lung tissue with cellular therapy.
 The Lung Institute is ready to answer your questions.
 Contact us today by calling (800) 729-3065 to see if you qualify for treatment.